garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Application load balancing.md

 Complex modern applications have several server farms with multiple servers dedicated to a single application function.
 Application [[Load Balancer(s)]] look at the request content, such as HTTP headers or SSL session ID, to redirect traffic
-#infosys303example  an ecommerce application has a product directory, shopp
+#infosys303example  an ecommerce application has a product directory, shopping cart & checkout functions.
+The application [[Load Balancer(s)]] sends requests for browsing connections.
+By comparison, it sends shopping cart requests to servers that can maintain many client connections & sae